ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Frame

-Cube are renowned for their excellent frames.
+Cube are renowned for its excellent frames.
 The Kathmandu uses Aluminium Superlite, gravity casting technology with efficient comfort frame geometry a Tapered Headtube and a fully integrated battery.
 The pannier rack is also integrated.

 cube kathmandu frame geometry